Fighting against POLLUTION to Save Environment

 CONCLUSION

-Autoexhaust lead pollution contaminate the soil along the roadside.
-Polyalthia, Alstonia and Eugenia were found suitable for roadside plantation thereby help mitigation of lead pollution.
+Autoexhaust lead pollution contaminates the soil along the roadside.
+Polyalthia, Alstonia and Eugenia were found suitable for roadside plantation thereby helping in mitigation of lead pollution.
 Increase in the lead concentration in ambient air should be a cause of concern and it recalls the need for the ambient air quality standard for lead and action for effective control of autoexhaust lead pollution.
-Because of adverse effects of lead on the evironment in general and roadside ecosystem in particular phasing out of the alkyl lead additives in gasoline would be necessary.
+Because of adverse effects of lead on the environment in general and roadside ecosystem in particular, phasing out of the alkyl lead additives in gasoline would be necessary.

 ACKNOWLEDGEMENT

-Authors gratefully appreciate the cooperation extended by colleges and thank Central Pollution Control Board for its permision to present this paper.
+Authors gratefully appreciate the cooperation extended by colleges and thank Central Pollution Control Board for its permission to present this paper.

 REFERENCES